Service Tire Monitor System: Proven Fixes & Reset Methods

 Dead or weak TPMS sensor batteries

 The majority of TPMS sensors have built-in batteries that last from 5 to 10 years.
-If the battery gets weaker or becomes dead, the sensor can no longer send data and will trigger the warning of service.
+If the battery gets weaker or becomes dead, so the sensor can no longer send data and will trigger the warning of service.

 Tire rotation, replacement or improper installation